randdusing/cordova-plugin-bluetoothle/readme.md

 ### services ###
 Discover the device's services.
 Not providing an array of services will return all services and take longer to discover. iOS support only.
-Calling on Android will return void.
+Android will return null.

 ```javascript
 bluetoothle.services(servicesSuccessCallback, servicesErrorCallback, params);